To learn more about probiotics health benefits,

 2 Ciorba MA.
 Clinical gastroenterology and hepatology.
 2012; 10(9):960-968

-Our intestines are populated by a large number of various bacterial strains: a well-balanced and rich intestinal flora, also called the microbiota, is able to protect us from many disorders.1 At times, it is referred to as the forgotten organ2 because in many ways the microbiota acts just like an organ.
-Its activity helps with everything from digesting food, to fighting infections and protecting the body from toxins.3,4 It can also help to shape your immune system and even impact mood.5,6 When there is an imbalance, we can suffer from issues like bloating, constipation, cramps, diarrhea and other disorders.
+Our intestines are populated by a large number of various bacterial strains: a well-balanced and rich intestinal flora, also called the microbiota, is able to protect us from many disorders.1 Its activity helps with everything from digesting food, to fighting infections and protecting the body from toxins.3,4 It can also help to shape your immune system and even impact mood.5,6 When there is an imbalance, we can suffer from issues like bloating, diarrhea and other abdominal pain.

 Did you know... ?